-The details of the switching function are given in the NAMD Programmer's Guide.
 The switching function used is based on the X-PLOR switching function.
 The parameter switchdist specifies the distance at which the switching function should start taking effect to bring the van der Waals potential to 0 smoothly at the cutoff distance.
 Thus, the value of switchdist must always be less than that of cutoff.

-4.1.2 Non-bonded electrostatic interactions
+5.1.2 Non-bonded electrostatic interactions